-What’s more, for me as Campaign Director, it was at times tense and worrying, but the underlying strata of confidence in Dee and a strong team underpinned even the worst bits, and the best bits were achieving virtually all the goals, and the elation of being part of a very successful project.
+What’s more, for me as Campaign Director, it was at times tense and worrying, but the underlying strata of confidence in Dee and a strong team underpinned even the worst bits.
+The best bits were achieving virtually all the goals and the elation of being part of a very successful project.

 It was also amazing because at the outset Dee had not seriously sailed an Open 60, there wasn’t a boat, and there was no company, offices or infrastructure.
 So we bought an Open 60 as a training boat for Dee, established offices, employed people, created the infrastructure, had a new Open 60 built by Hakes in New Zealand and project managed by Joff Brown, shipped it back to Portugal, then training, Transat, and a very successful Vendee!

 If you have a great sponsor like Aviva it’s all fairly straight forward.
 Yes the budgets were big but the targets were demanding and the corporate governance very real.

 We clearly stated at the very start, that we intended to be one of (if not the) most professional and properly managed teams in the Open 60 circuit, but others will judge that.

 But as Chay Blyth was often heard to say, (and I’m sure still does say) “yesterday’s news is today’s chip paper” - so for me the future is “where it’s at”.

 The Aviva Ocean Racing campaign has ended, but Aviva are continuing to support Dee in her efforts to make sure she’s on the the start line of the Vendee Globe 2012.
 After a truly great three year project, all those all those closely involved are immensely proud that Dee has achieved so much and the whole project ticked every box by achieving all the principle goals, whilst the project was significantly under budget.